 Access, load-bearing capacity, and routes

 The load-bearing capacity of routes, slabs, and secondary beams must be clarified in advance.
 Hydraulic power packs are to be positioned to minimize hose lengths, pressure losses, and changeover times.
 Bottlenecks, escape routes, and crane lifts must be factored into the takt.
+Dynamic loads from equipment movements are considered in addition to static verifications, with one-way routing and clear signage reducing conflict points.

-Processes and material flow in deconstruction
+Processes and material flows in deconstruction

 Dismantling logistics directs material and information from the intervention point to recycling.
 A clear flow avoids crossings, waiting times, and contamination.
+Closed-loop feedback improves separation efficiency and reduces handling.

 - Selective deconstruction on the member (pulverizer or splitting process)

-- Initial sorting at the source (e.g., separating the steel directly after the pulverizer’s bite)
+- Initial sorting at the source (e.g., separating the steel directly after the pulverizerâs bite)

 - Transport to the defined intermediate storage (short routes, clear labeling)